Proven-Paradox/shaper-system/Handbook.md

 Targets: Up to 2 enemies
 Cost: 2 MP
 Damage: x1 (Physical)
-Effect: When you use this Ability, you make two Offense rolls and resolve them separately.
+Effect: When you use this Attack, you make two Offense rolls and resolve them separately.
 You may strike one enemy twice or two enemies once.
 Description: A pair of quick strikes.
 This could be striking with a pair of daggers, swiping with two claws, a small flurry of kicks, swiping back and forth with a hatchet, and similar multistrikes.

 #### Elemental Blast